openhwgroup/cve2/doc/03_reference/instruction_fetch.rst

 A localparam ``DEPTH`` gives a configurable depth which is set to 3 by default.

 The top-level of the instruction fetch controls the prefetch buffer (in particular flushing it on branches/jumps/exception and beginning prefetching from the appropriate new PC) and supplies new instructions to the ID/EX stage along with their PC.
-Compressed instructions are expanded by the IF stage so the decoder can always deal with uncompressed instructions (the ID stage still receives the compressed instruction for placing into ``mtval`` on an illegal instruction exception).
+Compressed instructions are expanded by the IF stage, so the decoder can always deal with uncompressed instructions (the ID stage still receives the compressed instruction for placing into ``mtval`` on an illegal instruction exception).

 Instruction-Side Memory Interface
 ---------------------------------